mcules/calenvite/README.md

 There's a few env vars that you need to set when you launch the container in order to work:

 ```
-# If you want use Mailgun API:
-CALENVITE_SVC_MAILGUN_DOMAIN: The domain from which the email are going to be sent
-CALENVITE_SVC_MAILGUN_KEY: The Mailgun API secret key

 # If you want to use SMTP:
 CALENVITE_SVC_SMTP_HOST: The host/ip of the SMTP server
 CALENVITE_SVC_SMTP_PORT: The port of the SMTP server